Interactive Cosmic Ray Removal in Single and Multiple Equivalent Exposures#

 Note

-After performing the cosmic-ray cleaning, the user should not forget to save the result by clicking the Save cleaned FITS button in the main window.
+After performing the cosmic-ray cleaning, remember to save the result by clicking the Save cleaned FITS button in the main window.

-Important: the image saved in this way will contain the same extensions as the original image, with the cleaned image stored in the same extension that was specified when reading the original image.
-In addition, tea-cleanest adds an extra FITS extension called CRMASKS, which contains a mask of the interpolated pixels: the only possible values in this mask are 0 (unmodified pixels) and 1 (pixels interpolated during the cosmic-ray correction).
+Important: The saved image will contain the same extensions as the original image, with the cleaned image stored in the same extension specified when reading the original file.
+In addition, tea-cleanest adds an extra FITS extension called CRMASK, which contains a mask of the interpolated pixels.
+This mask contains only two values: 0 (unmodified pixels) and 1 (pixels interpolated during cosmic-ray correction).

-Alternatively, by clicking the Save CR mask button, it is also possible to save a FITS file containing only the binary mask that indicates the pixels detected as cosmic rays (the FITS file contains only the primary extension with that array).
+Alternatively, by clicking the Save CR mask button, you can save a FITS file containing only the binary mask indicating the pixels detected as cosmic rays (the FITS file contains only the primary extension with that array).

 Manual cleaning of the detected CRs#

-If instead of the previous method the user chooses the Review detected CRs button in the main window, the program displays a new window Review Cosmic Rays where we can sequentially go through the detected cosmic rays and, based on the preselected affected pixels in each case, make the appropriate modifications before applying the desired interpolation method.
+If you choose the Review detected CRs button in the main window instead of automatic cleaning, the program displays a new Review Cosmic Rays window where you can sequentially review the detected cosmic rays and, based on the preselected affected pixels in each case, make appropriate modifications before applying the desired interpolation method.

 ../../_images/single_4b_lacosmic.png

-In this window, the selected cosmic ray is displayed, with each suspected pixel marked with a red X. The user can then mark or unmark suspected pixels using the mouse.
+In this window, the selected cosmic ray is displayed with each suspected pixel marked with a red X. You can then mark or unmark suspected pixels using the mouse.
 Interpolation can be performed using any of the following methods:

 • [x] interp.: one-dimensional interpolation along the X-axis